Demi Moore Reveals Which Of Her Male Co-Stars Didn’t Deserve a Higher Paycheck

 "Oh, oh," the superstar, 56, quipped.
 "Where do I start the list?"
 (Refresher: Throughout her decades-long career, Moore has starred alongside the likes of Patrick Swayze, Michael Douglas, Woody Harrelson and many more.)

-She mulled over her options before teasing, "OK, I don't know if I could say he didn't deserve.
+She mulled over her options before teasing, "Okay, I don't know if I could say he didn't deserve.
 That's not necessarily up to me to say."

 Alas, Corden pressed her to respond.
 And rather than throw back a shot of the hottest hot sauce, she caved: "I'd say Bruce Willis."
 Gasp!